Lo schiavo: Act 3

-Now free, Ibere tries hard to win the eye of Illara who refuses because of her faithfulness to Americo.
+Now free, Ibere tries hard to win the eye of Ilara who refuses because of her faithfulness to Americo.
 Reluctantly, Ibere accepts the situation and joins the anti-Portuguese force.

 Act 4

 Leading various tribes, Ibere charges the Portuguese forces, although at the same time internally dealing with the loss of his former love and realization of her love to Americo.
 The orchestra depicts the battle and the sounds of the animals, environment, and the forces battling each other.
 Americo is eventually imprisoned and brought to Ibere but is freed by him.
-Americo and Illara try to escape but are caught.
+Americo and Ilara try to escape but are caught.
 However, Ibere kills himself in their place out his respect for the couple's love.